Quote and buying checks

 Yes.
 Results can be shown in kilograms or pounds, which helps if suppliers, drawings, or customer conversations are using different unit preferences.

-No. It uses a practical standard steel density for mild/carbon steel.
-Actual weight can vary slightly by grade, manufacturing tolerances, and the form of the section.
+No. It uses practical density assumptions for each supported material.
+Actual weight can vary slightly by grade, alloy, temper, manufacturing tolerances, and the form of the section.

 Yes.
 It is aimed at estimating, buying, workshop planning, and quick commercial checks.
 It is not positioned as engineering sign-off or final design approval.